No "Scream" but plenty of darkness at UK Munch show

 In the final room of the exhibition a series of self-portraits show Munch’s unflinching preoccupation with his own physical decline.
 In “The Night Wanderer”, dated 1923-4, the artist appears as a gaunt, ghost-like insomniac pacing around a darkened house.
 Munch died on January 23, 1944.

-“Edvard Munch: The Modern Eye” runs from June 28 to October 14 and costs 14 pounds ($22).
+“Edvard Munch: The Modern Eye” runs from June 28 to October 14 and costs 14 pounds.
 It is sponsored by Statkraft.
+(Reporting by Mike Collett-White; editing by Patricia Reaney)